 The list contains ~1,100 grouped Candidate Chemicals, which includes group names and Candidate Chemicals that are not in a group.
 There are ~2,300 Candidate Chemicals if all Candidate Chemicals (regardless of the group association) are counted.

 2. When does a Candidate Chemical become a Chemical of Concern?

-A Candidate Chemical only becomes a Chemical of Concern when it is the basis for a product being listed as a Priority Product pursuant to section 69503.5.
-This process requires a public rulemaking process under the Administrative Procedure Act (commencing with Government Code section 11340).
+A Candidate Chemical must be associated with a Priority Product before it can be referred to as a Chemical of Concern, pursuant to section 69503.5.
+This requires a public rulemaking process under the Administrative Procedure Act (commencing with Government Code section 11340).

 3. What do I have to do if I manufacture a product that contains a Candidate Chemical?

-DTSC's publication of the informational Candidate Chemicals List imposes no requirements on the manufacturers of products that contain Candidate Chemicals.
-The requirements to notify DTSC, conduct alternatives analyses, etc., only apply when a Candidate Chemical is designated as a Chemical of Concern – i.e., when it is the basis for a product being listed as a Priority Product pursuant to section 69503.5.
+DTSC’s publication of the Informational Candidate Chemicals List imposes no requirements on manufacturers of products that contain Candidate Chemicals.
+The requirements to notify DTSC, conduct Alternatives Analyses, etc., only apply once a Candidate Chemical is designated as a Chemical of Concern – when it is the basis for a product being listed as a Priority Product pursuant to section 69503.5.

 See “What Does this List Mean to Me?” for more details.

 4. How were the hazard traits for the Candidate Chemicals identified?